alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 25/04/2022
+* `MyPanelService` has been deleted (read line 6).
+Its methods used to retrieve users' info and roles have been moved to a new Service : `UtilisateurService`.
+* `RedirectionController` has been deleted.
+* The toString method in `Device` has been deleted.
+* The `/mypanel/{login}` URL has been deleted.
+The controller now retrieves the user's login from the httprequest and uses the UtilisateurService and TicketService to retrieve his info.
+I'll do some research about httprequests, for example if a httprequest can be altered to access someone else's panel etc. I need to prevent such exploits.

+*I may modify controllers heavily in the next pushes.
+I think that i'll create/read/update/delete objects through services.
+For example, if i want to create a ticket, i'll just call the ticketService.createTicket() from my TicketController PostRequest.
+I need to do some research to see how this is doable and if it's actually a good practice.*
+***
 ### 24/04/2022

 *Working on HttpSession management and stuff, trying to get something as clean as possible.
 I'll do some research about cookies to see if they can be of any help